h2rashee/honeycomb/README.md

 # What, if anything, would you change if you had more time to spend on it?
+I would first parameterize the amount of levels in the building and create a better input mechanism to handle elevator requests.

 I would refactor the ElevatorSystem's complexity so it has better readability and maintainability for the next developer.